15 Months (£5000)

-The business administrator standard is for anyone working independently or as part of a team and will involve developing, implementing, maintaining and improving administrative services.
-Business administrators develop key skills and behaviours to support their own progression towards Management responsibilities.
+The Business Administrator standard is for anyone working independently or as part of a team and will involve developing, implementing, maintaining and improving administrative services.
+Business administrators develop key skills and behaviours to support their own progression towards management responsibilities.

 The responsibilities of the role are to support, engage with different parts of the organisation, and interact with internal or external customers.
-With a focus on adding value, the role of business administrator contributes to the efficiency of an organisation, through support of functional areas, working across teams and resolving issues as requested.
+With a focus on adding value, the role of business administrator contributes to the efficiency of an organisation, through the support of functional areas, working across teams and resolving issues as requested.

 The business administrator is expected to deliver their responsibilities efficiently and with integrity – showing a positive attitude.
 The role involves demonstrating strong communication skills (both written and verbal) and adopting a proactive approach to developing skills.
 The business administrator is also expected to show initiative, manage priorities and own time, problem-solving skills, decision-making and the potential for people management responsibilities through mentoring or coaching others.

 As part of the Business Administrator Programme, you will be required to develop Knowledge, Skills and Behaviours in the below areas within your organisation:

 As part of the Apprenticeship Standard, you will be required to complete an End Point Assessment (EPA) at the end of your programme with an external Independent Assessor (EPAO).